 - Brown the sausage in a large skillet until completely cooked.

-- Return sausage to pan, mix well and spice to taste.
+- Return sausage to pan and mix well.

 - Drizzle with the maple syrup or honey.